3dbeb41841bfbfcc24d55143816cf7f1/Rails-Movie-Lab/README.md

 - Picture(can take an url)
 - Add to favorites

-You will need Full CRUD for Movies and Users (use Devise).
+You will need Full CRUD for Movies and Users.
 You will be deploying the application to Heroku

 Benchmark 1: